-The punishment for domestic violence can be severe, especially if it is the defendant’s second or third offense.
+The punishment for domestic violence in Utah can be severe, especially if it is the defendant’s second or third offense.
 Under Utah Code § 77-36-1.1, state law establishes enhanced penalties for multiple domestic violence convictions.

 If someone has a domestic violence conviction in their past, and is later convicted of a domestic abuse crime that is normally a Class C misdemeanor, the crime will be treated like a Class B misdemeanor, which is more serious, if the second offense was committed within five years of the first.
 Under the same circumstances, a Class B misdemeanor will become a Class A misdemeanor, and a Class A misdemeanor will become a third degree felony.

 Jail time or prison time and criminal fines for domestic violence crimes depend on factors like:

 - How the offense is categorized.
 For example, is it a Class C misdemeanor or a Class B misdemeanor?

 - Whether it is the defendant’s first domestic violence offense or a subsequent offense.

 Utah’s justice courts, which hear Class C and B misdemeanor cases, and district courts, which hear Class A misdemeanor and felony cases, have the authority to impose the following fines and sentences for domestic violence convictions:

 - Class C Misdemeanor

 - Jail Time — Up to 90 days

 - Fine — Up to $750